-Internal APIs, also known as private APIs, are used to share resources and data within a company or between different systems or applications owned by the same organization.
-Internal APIs are only accessible to users within a particular organization and are hidden from external users.
+Internal APIs, also known as private APIs, are used to share resources and data within a company or between different systems or applications owned by the same organisation.
+Internal APIs are only accessible to users within a particular organisation and are hidden from external users.

 Partner APIs are similar to open APIs, but they are intended for use by a specific set of trusted partners.
 Access to these APIs is generally restricted and requires pre-approval.